waterstopper/waterstopper.github.io/content/regina/why.md

+---
-# Why I created a programming language
+Title: Why I created a programming language
+date: 2019-01-13
+---

 TLDR: I didn't think about making a library for dynamic instantiation.
 I should've made a library - that is an optimal path.

-## Birth of 'generator or generators'
+## Birth of 'generator of generators'

 I liked creating visual generators.
 But I didn't like spending 2 weeks to flesh out an idea and to implement unuseful